Taking time out from the rigors of daily life are what wellness holidays are all about and here in NL you’ll experience that life-enriching one.

 Ocean Delight also has cabins in the nearby coastal community of Heart’s Delight-Islington.
 Like its sister cottages in Whiteway, these are super cozy stays with modern amenities situated on the ocean’s edge.
 They are also pet-friendly which is always a bonus.

 Each cabin comes with a large covered patio and beautiful ocean views from just about every window.
 Coastal fire-pits are on site too as are hiking trails at your doorstep.

-Situated on 140 acres of gorgeous coastal property (including 2,000 feet of ocean frontage overlooking the crystal clear waters of Trinity Bay), you will find The Doctor’s House Inn & Spa, an architectural beauty.
+Situated on 140 acres of gorgeous coastal property (including 2,000 feet of ocean frontage overlooking the crystal clear waters of Trinity Bay) in Green’s Harbour, you will find The Doctor’s House Inn & Spa, an architectural beauty.

 Initially built over 50 years ago by an Irish doctor as a private retreat for his wife, this elegant Tudor mansion is a 4.5/5 Star Canada Select stay.